Things You Can’t Miss in Dunedin!

 Location: 200 Rattray Street.

-Dunedin’s most iconic building, the Dunedin Railway Station, is the start of your journey through the isolated farming communities of the Taieri Gorge Railway.
-See stunning views of the dramatic river gorge on this historic journey taking you through tunnel after tunnel and viaduct after viaduct.
-Book your Taieri Gorge Railway ticket with Dunedin Railways.
+Dunedin’s most iconic building, the Dunedin Railway Station, is the start of your journey through the isolated farming communities of The Inlander train journey, formerly known as the Taieri Gorge Railway.
+See stunning views of the dramatic river gorge on this historic journey taking you through tunnel-after-tunnel and viaduct-after-viaduct.
+Book your train ticket on Viator or Tripadvisor.

 Location: The Dunedin Railway Station is just off Anzac Avenue.